lotabout/rargs/README.md

 - `{-6}` results in nothing
 - `{-3..}` results in `3 4 5`

+## Split ranges

+Field ranges will still pass in one argument to the command.
+You can split these with the syntax `{...}`.
+Specifying endpoints to the range works the same as the non-split ranges.

 ### Multiple threading

 You can run commands in multiple threads to improve performance: